Penn State Administration

 This policy applies to all facilities owned, leased by, and/or under the control of The Pennsylvania State University, excluding Hershey Medical Center, the College of Medicine, and the Pennsylvania College of Technology.
 Likewise, this policy applies to all individuals using these facilities.
 This includes both employees and non-employees.
 Protocol for residence and food service facilities access, including student rooms and apartments in University residence facilities, will be governed by the "Housing and Food Services Policies and Procedures for Key/Card Access," and as stated in the Terms, Conditions and Regulations of the Housing and Food Service Contract or Lease.

 Access Control System- An electronic security system that can be activated by an access credential.
 The system electronically controls locking and unlocking of doors, identifies and records cardholder information, and logs system events.

-Access Controls and Electronic Security Programs (A.C.E.S.): A program within the Physical Security unit of the University Police and Public Safety.
+Access Controls and Electronic Security Programs (A.C.E.S.): A program within the Physical Security Office.
 A.C.E.S.' mission is "to provide professional security services to The Pennsylvania State University community, consistent with the University’s mission, culture, and resources in order to facilitate a safe and secure campus environment.”

 Access Coordinator- This individual ensures that clearances, keys, and access credential devices are issued to individuals only for the areas to which they are authorized to enter.
 Access Coordinators will be authorized and assigned as detailed in procedure SY2001.